 Frequently Asked Questions About 1Password

-Here are the most frequently asked questions I hear about 1Password.
+Here are the most frequently asked questions I receive in regards to this 1Password review.

 An encrypted version of your passwords is stored by 1Password and synced between devices, while a cached version is stored locally on your devices.
 In both cases, the encrypted vault file can only be decrypted with the master password you enter and the security key supplied by your device.

 Yes, there is no hard limit on the number of devices that can be tied to a single subscription with 1Password.
 That being said, because all devices will be tied to a single account, each device will have access to all your secure passwords.
-I recommend you only download 1Password on your personal devices that you use the most.
+For the purpose of this 1Password review, I recommend you only download it on your personal devices that you use the most.

-Watchtower is a feature of 1Password that monitors local password health as well as external password breaches.
+Watchtower is a feature already covered in this 1Password review that monitors local password health as well as external password breaches.
 Watchtower will inform you if your passwords are weak or repeated, if there’s an option for 2-factor authentication, or if a security breach at another company has affected you (i.e. your information with Target was stolen).

-Unless you have reason to believe that your master password has been compromised in addition to your device being stolen, your 1Password encrypted data is still safe.
+Unless you have reason to believe that your master password has been compromised in addition to your device being stolen, your password manager app’s encrypted data is still safe.
 You should be more worried about all the other apps to which the thief has access.

 Since the encrypted file that 1Password stores and that is cached locally on your device is only useful when paired with your master password, you need to find a way to securely pass along your master password to your successor.
 1Password provides an Emergency Kit that contains all the information needed to sign on to your account.
 This information should then be placed somewhere secure, such as a safe or in a bank vault.